danielcnascimento/danielcnascimento/README.md

-### Hi, my name is Daniel [linkedin] 👋
+### Hi, I'm Daniel 👋
+<h6>get to know more about me [linkedin] </h6>

 ## I'm son, develper, and student!

 - 🔭 I just finished my project using PostgreSQL + Java EE!
 - 🌱 I’m currently learning JavaScript exhaustively! 😳
-- 👯 I’m looking for a team ! to develop projects in React ! so please get'n touch! 🤣
+- 👯‍♂️ I’m looking for a team ! to develop projects in React ! so please get'n touch! 🤣
 - 🥅 2020 Goals: Go deeper and become a FullStack with < React NodeJs React Native /> 🚶
 - 🕹️ Fun fact: I love playing | thinking on future plans.